Tim Wakefield: Death

 On October 1, 2023, Wakefield died at his home in Massachusetts of a seizure resulting from brain cancer.
 He was 57.
 The cancer diagnosis had been revealed days earlier by Curt Schilling, Wakefield's former Red Sox teammate, stirring controversy because the release of this news was not authorized by Wakefield or his family.

 On February 28, 2024, his widow, Stacy Wakefield, died from pancreatic cancer at the age of 53.

 On March 18, 2024, the Red Sox announced that they would be wearing his uniform number as a patch for the entirety of the 2024 season.

 On April 9, 2024, the 2004 Red Sox reunited at Fenway Park for their 20th anniversary celebration on Opening Day against the Orioles.
 The pregame ceremony was also dedicated to the Wakefields, along with Red Sox president Larry Lucchino, who died of heart failure on April 2 at the age of 78.
-Wakefield's children, Trevor and Brianna, led the 2004 team in from left field.
-Brianna threw the ceremonial first pitch to Jason Varitek.
+Wakefield's children led the 2024 team in from left field.
+His daughter threw the ceremonial first pitch to Jason Varitek.